A-sleh/Student-Institute-Management/Front-End/README.md

-    -[X] In insert new student page ,The student don't show in screen -[] In Manage teacher page ,The infinite scrolling need to fix -[X] in teachers and students bills doesn't show in the screen -- Manager access :
+    -[X] In insert new student page ,The student don't show in screen -[] In Manage teacher page ,The infinite scrolling need to fix -[X] in teachers and students bills doesn't show in the screen

+-- Manager access :
     -- total school balance details ( in bills page And in statistics page ) -- manage students bills
     -- manage teachers bills
     -- manage external bills
     -- manage teacher ( delete and update )

+There are some bugs in the code :
+    - [X] linke test with mark ( testmarkid must be char) -- [X] in statistics page : the title doesn't displayed in the first render ;
+    -- [X] in teacher page : the teachers number doesn't showing ;
+    -- [X] in teachers , studentd in more information page ( the table which display bills the total number doesn't showing )
+    -- [X]in manage  teacher in add new teacher subject : in add price section need to add a little margin bottom to title ;
+    -- [X] in new test page : I will add a placeholder in subjects field to tell the user to select a grade to display the subjects ;
+    -- [X] in test class details the header filter need to restyle ;
+    -- [Xin report class details : the date of test need to be it in one line